 An accurate prediction of affective behavior will describe what a person WANTS or WISHES would happen.
 Knowing that desires can change over time, authors Myers and Briggs recognized that their instrument (the MBTI) ought not to be used for selection.
 Such instruments generally have around 44% test-retest reliability.

 Conative and affective tools can both play important roles in team success.
 Kolbe WAREwithal® software predicts how people will act, react and interact.
-It doesn’t identify whom they want to be with, or whether they approve of behaviors or value similar attributes; these are affective issues.
+It doesn’t identify whom they want to be with or whether they approve of behaviors or value similar attributes; these are affective issues.
 The Predictive Index can help explain why people like or dislike each other.
-The Kolbe Index explains why they either will or will not get results if those people work together.
+The Kolbe Index explains how those people will naturally work together and the potential roadblocks they will encounter when collaborating.